10 Essential Questions To Ask an Editor Before Hiring Them To Work on Your Book

 Some editors work with established authors, some with first-time authors, and others with freelance writers and content creators.
 Find an editor who has experience working with authors who are at a similar stage in their publishing journey as you are.

-5. What types of books have you edited before, and do you have experience in my genre?
+5. What types of books have you edited before, and do you have experience with my genre?

 Be sure the editor you are considering has experience in your genre.
 If you're writing a memoir, for example, it's best to find an editor who has experience working with memoirs.
 They should have a good understanding of your genre's tone, structure, and style.
 If the editor has worked on similar books before, they will know what works and what doesn't and can provide valuable feedback.
 Ask potential editors about their experience in your genre to make sure they're a good fit for your book.